Marguerite68/Sukasuka-.cur-.ico/README.md

 Finally, if you find a commercial activity anywhere that uses the resources here, please do not get involved and report it to the author.

 # Licensed
-All sources are licensed under CC BY-NC 4.0
+All sources are licensed under CC BY-NC 4.0.
+Downloading is considered to be accepting and agreeing to the agreement.